josephg/editing-traces/concurrent_traces/README.md

 - `parents`: This names the index of other items in the txn list that this transaction happened causally *after*.
 (Using 0-based indexing).
   - If the parents list is empty, the item comes after "root" (the start of time).
 The document always starts as the empty string (`""`) in this state.
 Only the first item in the list of transactions will have an empty parents list.
   - If the list contains 2 or more items, the state named by those items is merged before the operations contained in this transaction are applied.
 The list of parents must always be minimal.
 (All items in the parents list must be concurrent with all other items in the parents list).
 - `patches`: A list of patches made, in sequence, to the document.
 The format here is the same format as patches in the sequential traces folder.
-Each item in this array is a triple of (*position*, *num characters deleted*, *inserted string*).
+Each item in this array is a quad of (*position*, *num characters deleted*, *inserted string*, *timestamp*).
 The position names the unicode codepoint offset into the document where this edit took place.
 (I may publish ascii-only variants of editing traces as well to make this easier to interpret).
 If there are multiple patches in a transaction, they are applied in sequence.
 (Each patch assumes all previous patches in the transaction have already been applied).
+The timestamp is specified in [RFC3339](https://www.rfc-editor.org/rfc/rfc3339) format - better known as the ISO 8601 format.
 - `agent`: This is an integer ID of the user agent which made this transaction.
 These are in the range from `0..numAgents` (non-inclusive).
 - `numChildren`: The number of other (later) txns which contain this txn in their parents list.
 This is included for convenience - but it can be trivially recomputed.